jedrzejkubica/GBA-centrality/README.md

 This repository contains scripts for GBA (Guilt-by-association) centrality.

-GBA (Guilt-by-association) centrality is a network propagations algorithm for disease gene prioritization.
-The method assigns scores to genes that represent their likelihood of being causal for the phenotype.
+Guilt-by-association (GBA) centrality is a network propagation algorithm for disease gene prioritization.
+The method assigns scores to genes that represent their likelihood of being causal for the phenotype / disease.
 It takes into account the topology of the protein-protein interaction network (interactome) and prior knowledge about causal genes for the phenotype of interest.

 > [!WARNING]
 > **Please, find the most up-to-date code for GBA centrality scripts on the "pagerank" branch**